 After you've completed the online workshop -Read this Business Week article or view the accompanying slide show about developing the Elevator Pitch (another name for our 60-second commercial.)
 This is not from the perspective of selling yourself - but substitute "you" for "your company" and "your product."
 The last links is a commercial website and WTAMU CCS does not endorse or recommend any of the products or services included there.

 Navigating the Part-time Job Search: Designed for students seeking a part-time job.
 We walk through the steps to apply for a job, provide interview and resume tips and key ways to succeed in a job.
 Workshops last one hour and are held in CC 113.
-Check our calendar for upcoming dates.
+Registration is preferred, but not required.

 Here you'll find tips on how to prepare for any job fair but specifically for the EXPOs hosted by our office.
 Learn how to prepare for the job fair, what to expect at the EXPO and how to follow up on leads from the fair.
 Get the most out of any career or job fair!